-To prove theorem \ref{thm_fund_local} we will show that given some neighbourhood $N\subset W_1$ of $\gamma^1$, under the assumption that the sections are tame, it is possible to modify $H$ inside this neighbourhood by pushing along flow lines, and obtain a new homeomorphism $H_N$ that extends as an orbital equivalence over the whole sets $W_i$.
+To prove Theorem \ref{thm_fund_local} we will show that given some neighborhood $N\subset W_1$ of $\gamma^1$, under the assumption that the sections are tame, it is possible to modify $H$ inside this neighborhood by pushing along flow lines, and obtain a new homeomorphism $H_N$ that extends as an orbital equivalence over the whole sets $W_i$.

-\subsubsection{Proof of theorem \ref{thm_fund_local}.}
+\subsubsection{Proof of Theorem \ref{thm_fund_local}.}

 Consider an orbital equivalence